zhaoda/leo.github.io/_posts/2015-05-08-yoga-and-its-cronies.md

 ---
-layout:         post
-title:          "Yoga and It’s Cronies"
+title: Yoga and It’s Cronies
-date:           2015-05-08 22:13
-categories:     general
 ---

 As you read this, you will propably already know, what I mean with that word.
 I strongly believe you also have some friends or family doing it.